-The SC is already making amazing progress on delivering stadiums and other infrastructure.
-This challenge gives you the opportunity to augment the work already being done.
-We want creative and cost-effective ideas that will lead to more sustainable outcomes in the design, construction and operational stages of our tournament infrastructure delivery.
-Ideally, these solutions should have broad applications across a range of infrastructure.
-We want ideas that benefit the tournament in 2022 and change the world for the better in the decades to come.
+The Supreme Committee for Delivery & Legacy (SC) is already making amazing progress on delivering stadiums and other infrastructure.
+This challenge gave entrants the opportunity to augment the work already being done.
+We received creative and cost-effective ideas that will lead to more sustainable outcomes in the design, construction and operational stages of our tournament infrastructure delivery.
+These were ideas that could benefit the tournament in 2022 and change the world for the better in the decades to come.

 Sustainable energy solutions

 • Active shading solutions to dynamically deliver solar shading.

 Sustainable water solutions

 • Functional landscapes and planting regimes with low water requirements.

 • Low-flow fixtures and fittings to reduce water consumption and condensate capture systems as a substitute for irrigation water where appropriate.

 • Substitution of water with moisture capture and water management systems to minimise usage.

 • Use of treated sewage effluent (TSE) for landscape irrigation.